Click on the subheadings below to find the answers to these FAQ.

 Most of our full members are senior clinicians who are highly regarded and recognised in their fields of practice.
 All of our members are committed to their ongoing professional development and training.

 Our network of professionals are able to draw on each other’s experience and expertise, ensuring that you are in good hands, no matter which ICP Member you choose.

 Get a referral from a doctor

 If your doctor finds that psychological services are required, they will develop Mental Health Care Plan and write a referral for you.
-The doctor may allow you to request a specific psychologist, or they refer you to one more suited to your needs.
+The doctor may allow you to request a specific psychologist, or they refer you to one suited to your needs.

 After 6 visits your referring doctor will follow up with you and assess your progress.
 Another review will take place after the next 4 sessions.

 Many people can refer you to a Clinical Psychologist, including medical practitioners, psychiatrists, other medical specialists, legal practitioners, Drug and Alcohol Treatment Agencies, Family Law Court and related services, Veteran affairs agencies, and Justice Services.

 You can visit any one of the above professionals and ask for a referral, but please remember that if you wish to claim a Medicare rebate for psychology services, you must be referred by either a GP, psychiatrist or paediatrician.